SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 ## Objective

 - This document outlines the key design decisions for Phase 3: transformer-based validation of extracted clinical entities.
+- This covers model selection, dataset construction, manual annotation guidelines, split strategy, and model training approach.
 - Phase 3 builds on Phase 2, where deterministic rules generate high-recall, span-aligned candidate entities.
 - The transformer layer converts these candidates into contextually valid, task-specific outputs via semantic classification.
-- The goal is a scalable, reproducible, and clinically meaningful validation layer.
+- The goal is a reliable, reproducible and clinically meaningful validation layer.

 ---